YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 ## Inception of layout ̂A CMOS fabrication process
 ### Create Active regions
-1. Selecting a Substrate: We are taking p-type Silicon substrate with 100 orientation
+1. Selecting a Substrate: We are taking p-type Silicon substrate with 100 orientation.<br>
 2. Creating an Active region for transistors.
 <img src="./Images/156.png"/>
   1. 40-nm of SiO2 is grown on the p substrate thermally, and then Si3N4 is deposited onto it for insulation.
   2. 1-micormeter of Photoresist is deposited onto it, and UV light is shined onto it to make the mask soft from where light passes.
   <img src="./Images/158.png"/>
   <img src="./Images/159.png"/>
-  3. Photoresist is etched.
+  3. Photoresist is etched.<br>
   4. Si3N4 is etched
    <p float = "left" >
   <img src="./Images/160.png" width = "500"/>